SIDDK24/TWRP_RMX1941/README.md

 ## NOTE

 Most of the work here is from internet.
-Thanks to all the members involved in TWRP project, example DTs and testers.
+Thanks to https://github.com/buddi56.